 Autopots automatically keep your garden irrigated without the use of pumps or timers.
-Leave your plants for weeks, safe in the knowledge the autopot will look after your irrigation regime.
-Autopots are easy to use, robust and reliable so will see you through years of trouble free service.
-For more info on our selection of Autopot systems and how best to use them in your garden, read our buyer’s guide below.
+If you go on holiday or need to leave your plants for weeks, you can leave them safe in the knowledge that Autopot will look after them.
+Autopot's provide a regular wet & dry cycle for improved results and are easy to use.
+They are robust and reliable, so will see you through years of trouble free service.
+For more info on Autopot system's, and how best to use them in your garden, read our buyer's guide below.

 Autopot systems don’t require timers or pumps as their patented AQUAvalve maintains an oscillating wet and dry cycle.
 Plants in autopots receive precisely the amount of nutrient solution they require as each pot only floods once it’s sufficiently dried out.
 Autopots also have the advantage of working from gravity - you just mount the reservoir higher than the pots and the aquavalve allows the solution to drain into the pot.
 Once the bottom tray has reached its flood level, the aquavalve shuts the flow off until the tray is completely empty when it floods again.
 This process occurs as frequently as required per pot so each plant receives only what they need, when they need it.

 Autopots use a bottom-feeding technique, where the nutrient solution is delivered directly to a bottom tray.
 The substrate then absorbs this moisture through capillary action throughout the medium, where plant roots have access to the nutrients and water.
 We recommend hand-watering your plants in autopot systems until they have become fully established, which may take up to 14 days after which you'll just need to keep your system topped up.